Select Page

 A common mistake that security teams make is, overlook the importance of container security and infrastructure security.

-In an era where the use of containers & microservices model has become mainstream, ensuring that containers and their images are built securely using trusted base images is a must.
-This will minimize the attack surface, and address vulnerabilities in third-party dependencies.
+In an era where the use of containers and microservices is mainstream, it is essential to ensure that containers and their images are built securely using trusted base images.
+This minimizes the attack surface and addresses vulnerabilities in third-party dependencies.

-You should also apply security practices to your infrastructure code to prevent misconfigurations and vulnerabilities.
+Security practices should also be applied to your infrastructure code to prevent misconfigurations and vulnerabilities.
 Implement tools that assess the security of your cloud infrastructure templates and configurations.

 7. Adopt a Cloud-first strategy